FlowRL: A Taxonomy and Modular Framework for Reinforcement Learning with Diffusion Policies: Taxonomy of RL with Diffusion Policies

 Policy gradient methods optimize the policy by estimating the gradients of the objective in \eqref{eq:policy_obj} via the policy gradient theorem.
 A prominent example is Proximal Policy Optimization (PPO) \citep{ppo}, which stabilizes training by applying proximal regularization relative to the previous iteration’s policy, $\pi^{k-1}$.
 The training objective is

 where $\epsilon^{\mathrm{clip}}$ is a clipping threshold to avoid large updates and $r(\theta)=\frac{\pi_\theta\rbr{a|s}}{\pi^{k-1}\rbr{a|s}}$ is the policy ratio.

 The primary obstacle in applying policy gradient methods to diffusion policies is that computing the ratio $r(\theta)$ requires the exact log-likelihood $\log\pi(a|s)$, which is intractable due to the iterative generation process.
-By discretizing the generative SDE, DPPO \citep{dppo} treats the denoising process as a Markov Decision Process (MDP) where each transition step is tractable.
-This allows extending PPO directly to the denoising steps.
+To address this limitation, current algorithms employ various approximations of the ratio.
+For example, DPPO \citep{dppo} discretizes the diffusion SDE and treats the denoising process as a inner Markov Decision Process (MDP).
+Because each denoising step in this MDP is approximately Gaussian and the log-probability becomes tractable, this allows us to apply PPO to the individual denoising steps.
 GenPO \citep{genpo} constructs an invertible diffusion model by introducing dummy actions and uses the change-of-variables theorem to compute the action likelihood.
 However, this is computationally expensive.
-Finally, FPO \citep{fpo} employs the conditional flow matching (CFM) loss as an approximation of the evidence lower bound (ELBO), and estimates the policy ratio as:
+Finally, FPO \citep{fpo} and FPO++ \citep{yi2026flow} employs the conditional flow matching (CFM) loss as an approximation of the evidence lower bound (ELBO), and estimates the policy ratio as:

-where the CFM loss is estimated via Monte Carlo samples:
+where the CFM loss is estimated via Monte Carlo samples: $\hat{L}_{\mathrm{CFM},\theta}(a)=\frac{1}{N}\sum_{i=1}^{N}\|s_\theta(a^{(t)}, t)-s_{t|0}(a^{(t)}, a^{(0)})\|^2$.